skumarlabs/Review_Miner/README.md

 # Review_Miner
-A simple crawler to fetch review from play store
+A simple crawler to fetch review from play store.
+There are two scripts.
+Choose either of them.

+## For simple small 10-20 review corpus, choose below.

 This is a simple web crawler implemented in python to fetch user reviews from playstore for a given appid.